Atwater Library

-The Atwater Library seen from Atwater Avenue.

 The Atwater Library and Computer Centre (Bibliothèque et centre d’informatique Atwater, officially the Atwater Library of the Mechanics' Institute of Montreal) is an independent community library in Westmount, Quebec, Canada, operating the oldest subscription library service in the country.
 It is located at 1200 Atwater Avenue.
 It is a privately operated, non-government, nonprofit organization, and a registered charity.
 It was founded in 1828.

 History

+The building itself was completed in 1920.

 The Atwater Library was home of the first Mechanics' Institute in Canada.
 It is also the oldest subscription library in Canada.
 It was first formed in 1828 when citizens recognized the need for educating workers for the number of industries that were expanding in Montreal.
 The Atwater Library is also the last Mechanics' Institute building in Canada serving its original purpose.
 The Atwater Library of the Mechanics' Institute of Montreal was recognized as a National Historic Site of Canada in 2005.